vli2/GettingAndCleaningData/README.md

 Note: this script is running and tested on a Windows 8 platform.
 If you're using MAC, you may need to modify the code accordingly or manaully download and unzip the file and run the rest of R commands.

-To run run_analysis.R, save the script into your local drive in a separate folder.
+To run run_analysis.R, save the script into your R working directory on your PC.
+Run script from RStudio.
+The output file tidy_data.txt will be produced in your current directory/folder.

 The script will perform the following tasks (not necessarily in the exact same order - see CodeBook.md for details)